andatche/andatche.com/content/code/arduino/lcd03/index.md

 # LCD03 Arduino library

-LCD03 is an Arduino library for I2C control of the LCD03 20x4 and 16x2 serial LCD modules from Robot Electronics, see http://www.robot-electronics.co.uk/htm/Lcd03tech.htm.
-It aims to maintain compatibility with the Arduino LiquidCrystal library (version 0017 onwards) , though some features of LiquidCrystal are ommited and additonal features are provided.
+LCD03 is an [Arduino](http://arduino.cc/) library for [I2C](http://en.wikipedia.org/wiki/I²C) control of the LCD03 20x4 and 16x2 serial LCD modules from [Robot Electronics](http://www.robot-electronics.co.uk), see [the datasheet](http://www.robot-electronics.co.uk/htm/Lcd03tech.htm) for details.
+It aims to maintain compatibility with the Arduino [LiquidCrystal](http://arduino.cc/en/Reference/LiquidCrystal) library (version 0017 onwards) , though some features of LiquidCrystal are ommited and additonal features are provided.
 It supports all features of the LCD03 including custom characters and the ability to read the keypad.
-Requires Arudino >= 1.0.0.
+Supports Arudino 1.0.0 and newer.

 The library is released under the GNU LGPL 2.1.